2016 Ottawa Redblacks season

-The 2016 Ottawa Redblacks season was the third season for the team in the Canadian Football League.
+The 2016 Ottawa Redblacks season was the third season for the team in the Canadian Football League (CFL).
 The Redblacks finished in first place in the East Division with an 8–9–1 record.
 This was the first time in CFL history that a team with a losing record finished first in their division.
 The 2016 season was the third with Rick Campbell as head coach and Marcel Desjardins as general manager.

 The club failed to match their 12–6 record from the previous season; nevertheless, with their week 19 win in Winnipeg against the Blue Bombers the Redblacks repeated as regular season East Division champions, earning a bye to and the right to host the 2016 East Final in the process.

 The Redblacks' season featured the first-ever Grey Cup rematch to take place in an earlier round of the playoffs as the 2015 champion Edmonton Eskimos qualified as a crossover team for the East Division playoffs and advanced to the Eastern Final.
 The Redblacks avenged their 2015 Grey Cup loss with a 35–23 victory over Edmonton to earn the right to play in the 104th Grey Cup.
 At BMO Field in Toronto, the Redblacks won the first championship for an Ottawa CFL team since the Rough Riders did it in 1976.